Exploring the Role of Self Schema in Identity Formation

 John Bowlby referred to these schema’s as internal working models, although he primarily used this concept in regards to models of relationships, he also recognized that relationships are only one of many working models we integrate into our cognitive processing of experience.

 Daniel Siegel explains the importance of schemas in processing experience.
-He wrote, “our minds use mental models of the world in order to assess a situation more rapidly and to determine what the next moment in time is most likely to offer.”
-These schemas are “generalizations,” which help us “to interpret present experiences as well as to anticipate future ones” (2020, Kindle location 1,380).
+He wrote, “Our minds use mental models of the world in order to assess a situation more rapidly and to determine what the next moment in time is most likely to offer.”
+These schemas are “generalizations,” which help us “to interpret present experiences as well as to anticipate future ones” (Siegel, 2020).

 We Give Our Life a Label and Meaning

-Janoff-Bulman adds, “schemas are the ghost in the machine, the intelligence that guides information as it flows through the mind… we maintain organized knowledge structures about people, including ourselves, and categorize ourself and others along a number of descriptive dimensions” (p.
+Janoff-Bulman adds, “Schemas are the ghost in the machine, the intelligence that guides information as it flows through the mind… we maintain organized knowledge structures about people, including ourselves, and categorize ourself and others along a number of descriptive dimensions” (Janoff-Bulman, 2010, p.
 27-8).

 Stable Core Beliefs About the Self